siqim/siqim.github.io/_pages/about.md

 My Chinese given name is 思奇(siqi), pronounced as 思/si/ 奇/tʃiː/.
 My Chinese surname is 苗(miao), pronounced as 苗/mɪaʊ/.
 It's also fine to call me Aki.

-**<span style="color:red">I will be seeking internship opportunities for the summer of 2025.
-If you know of any exciting openings, please feel free to contact me!</span>**